idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/poly_chaos_surrogate.md

 ## Results and Analysis

-In this section, we show the results of training and evaluation of the surrogate model as described in the previous sections.
-We also show a convergence study of the polynomial chaos training, including analysis of sampling and polynomial order.
+In this section, the results of training and evaluation of the surrogate model as described in the previous sections is shown.
+A convergence study of the polynomial chaos training, including analysis of sampling and polynomial order, is also provided.

 ### Evaluation Results